askzika/askzika/README.md

     end

     -- ============================================================
-    -- NEW SLOTS name pool â€” uses the same slot names as existingSlots, in order -- This guarantees the names are real working slots -- ============================================================
+    -- NEW SLOTS name pool — uses the same slot names as existingSlots, in order -- This guarantees the names are real working slots -- ============================================================
     local namePool = (gameConfig.name == "JungleLife") and JUNGLE_SLOTS or SAVANNAH_SLOTS